-In anticipation of his canonisation on Sunday 14th October, the parish of St Ignatius, Stamford Hill is holding a Novena of intercession to Blessed Oscar Romero, with prayers and brief reflections at every Mass.
-The Novena opened with a Mass on Friday 5th October, celebrated by Bishop John Sherrington, and continues until Saturday 13th October with a Mass to be celebrated by Bishop Paul McAleenan.
+In anticipation of his canonisation on Sunday 14th October, the parish of St Ignatius, Stamford Hill held a Novena of intercession to Blessed Oscar Romero, with prayers and brief reflections at every Mass.
+The Novena opened with a Mass on Friday 5th October, celebrated by Bishop John Sherrington, and continued until Saturday 13th October with a Mass to be celebrated by Bishop Paul McAleenan.

 Bishop John spoke of the friendship between Bl Oscar and Fr Rutilio Grande SJ, who was himself murdered for speaking out ‘against the exploiter and the powerful who oppressed the poor.
 He became a target for assassination by the powerful forces at work in El Salvador.
 He was a priest who was passionate for the good of the poor and worked for change through building peace with justice.’